-When I bought my binder attachment last year for my Janome Coverpro coverstitch machine, I had high hopes that I would be able to achieve professional looking binding on my knit garments.
+When I bought the Janome Coverpro binder attachment last year for my coverstitch machine, I had high hopes that I would be able to achieve professional looking binding on my knit garments.
 I even took a class at my dealer’s store to really learn the technique.
 But I soon realised that only a particular pre-cut cotton interlock fabric works well with the binder attachment (available through Erika’s Syskrin ).

 Whereas all those stretchy lycra fabrics that I love to work with was a nightmare to sew.
 Skipped stitches and uneven feeding was the norm, plus the binding tape kept slipping sideways when sewing, which resulted in a very uneven seaming.
 Not fun at all!